PiperS52/insurance-app/README.md

 Initial deployments using t2.micro EC2s within the ECS cluster failed, although scaling to use 3 t2.large EC2 resulted in successful deployments.

 ### Further work
-Given more time, the integration and unit testing could be completed.
+Given more time, beyond the endpoint testing with postman, the integration and unit testing could be completed.